Gluten free diet on a budget

-We know that specialist gluten-free foods like bread and pasta are often three to four times more expensive than standard gluten containing varieties, but with a few changes it is possible to follow a healthy gluten-free diet on a budget.
+We know that specialist gluten free foods like bread and pasta are often three to four times more expensive than standard gluten containing varieties, but with a few changes it's possible to follow a healthy gluten free diet on a budget.

 Eating a healthy, balanced diet doesn’t need to be expensive.
 Shop bought, processed foods may save time but can make a huge dent in your wallet and may not always be the healthiest option.
 Making some small changes to the foods you choose on your diet can make a difference in looking after the pennies and also in the nutritional balance.

 The key to eating on a budget is planning; plan your meals for the week to cut down on food waste.
-Foods like rice, potatoes and lentils are naturally gluten-free and often cheaper to buy in bulk.
-Pulses (peas, beans and lentils) and vegetables can be added to meals based on meat to make meals go further and make them healthier options.
+Foods like rice, potatoes and lentils are naturally gluten free and often cheaper to buy in bulk.
+Pulses (peas, beans and lentils) and vegetables can be added to meals based on meat – as well as helping them go further, this makes them healthier too.

 Having two or three meat free days can also help to reduce the cost of your shopping bill and may help you reach the recommended target of at least five portions of fruits and vegetables a day.

-To help with the cost of gluten-free foods you should be able to get staple items such as gluten-free bread, gluten-free pasta and gluten-free flour on prescription.
-However, as over a quarter of Clinical Commissioning Groups (CCGs) are now restricting access to gluten-free food on prescription for people with coeliac disease, it may now be more challenging for some people with coeliac disease to follow a gluten-free diet.
+To help with the cost of gluten free foods you should be able to get staple items such as gluten free bread and gluten free flour mixes on prescription.
+However, as over a quarter of Clinical Commissioning Groups (CCGs) are now restricting access to gluten free food on prescription for people with coeliac disease, it may now be more challenging for some people with coeliac disease to follow a gluten free diet.

 If you have children, get them involved in planning meals for the week ahead.
 This can really help if you have a child who is more particular about what they eat as they feel more in control and can choose their favourites.
 Set aside a few minutes each week to plan your meals and try to do this before you go shopping, so you only buy what you need.